Psychological Science Submission Guidelines

 Psychological Science recommends the use of the “new statistics”—effect sizes, confidence intervals, and meta-analysis—to avoid problems associated with null-hypothesis significance testing (NHST).
 Authors are encouraged to consult this Psychological Science tutorial by Geoff Cumming, which argues that estimation and meta-analysis are more informative than NHST and that they foster development of a cumulative, quantitative discipline.
 Cumming has also prepared a video workshop on the new statistics that can be found here.

-Authors must include effect sizes for their major results and distributional information in their graphs (or tables, for that matter).
-Fine-grained graphical presentations that show how data are distributed are often the most honest way of communicating results.
+Authors must include effect sizes for their major results and distributional information in their tables and graphs.
+Fine-grained graphical presentations that show how data are distributed are often the most transparent way of communicating results.
 Please report 95% confidence intervals instead of standard deviations or standard errors around mean dependent variables, because confidence intervals convey more useful information—another point discussed in Cumming’s tutorial.

 Reporting Statistical Results

 The abstract should include information about the sample size(s) in studies reported in the manuscript.
 Please report test statistics with two decimal points (e.g., t(34) = 5.67) and probability values with three decimal points.
 In addition, exact p values should be reported for all results greater than .001; p values below this range should be described as “p < .001.”
 Authors should be particularly attentive to APA style when typing statistical details (e.g., Ns for chi-square tests, formatting of dfs), and if special mathematical expressions are required, they should not be graphic objects but rather inserted with Word’s Equation Editor or similar.